AK Racing

-AK Racing was a championship-winning NASCAR Winston Cup Series team.
-It was originally owned by Bill Terry before he sold it to rookie driver Alan Kulwicki, who controlled and raced for the team until his death in 1993.
-Kulwicki won five races as an owner-driver.
-Until Tony Stewart won the championship in 2011, he was the last owner-driver to win a Cup Series championship, which he won in 1992.
+Alan Kulwicki Racing, Inc., better known as AK Racing and originally known as Terry Motorsports. was a championship-winning NASCAR Winston Cup Series team.
+The team was founded by Bill Terry in 1982 and fielded Buicks for Bob Jarvis, Tommy Ellis, and Butch Lindley in 1982 and 1983.
+In 1985, Terry began fielding a Ford for Alan Kulwicki.

-History
+In 1986, Terry took his team full time, but backed out of the operation later in the year.
+Kulwicki bought out Terry and began running the team as an owner–driver.
+The team adopted the AK Racing name and raced under that banner until the end of the 1993 season, during which Kulwicki lost his life and Geoff Bodine purchased the team.

 Bill Terry era

 The team debuted at the 1982 Cracker Barrel Country Store 420 at Nashville Speedway USA with Bob Jarvis driving it as the No. 32 Clinomint Buick, finishing 28th out of 30 cars.
 Two races later, the No. 32 ran again at the World 600, with Bosco Lowe qualifying 40th and finishing 16th.
 Lowe drove the car in the Daytona 500 the following season, finishing 39th after a crash.
 Tommy Ellis drove their next race, bringing the Big Daddy's Buick to a 15th-place finish at Charlotte.
 Butch Lindley drove the final race of the 1983 season for the team at Martinsville Speedway, finishing 25th after suffering rear end problems.